mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# NOTES TO SUBMITTERS:  In general, the OSS Committee asks that we ensure that

+## Open Source Projects at Splunk

+If you want to participate in open source projects during your time at Splunk, either by contributing or releasing code or documentation that you develop at Splunk to open source projects or under an open source license, you must obtain approval from your manager and the Splunk OSS Committee in advance.
+The process to follow may be found [here](https://confluence.splunk.com/pages/viewpage.action?pageId=16100276).
+Please email oss@splunk.com if you have any questions about this process.